mrciolino/wiki-backup/timeline.md

 -
 - Finishing the Wegate Revolution: The party goes to Wegate to find Spoops' contact Vesrahaan and help the cult of Spoops take over the country.
 - The party goes to a magic item shop in the city and obtains various magical items such ss the Tiara of Life and Death.
-- The party meets Vesrahaan and the resistsnc in a tavern in Wegate.
+- The party meets Vesrahaan and the cult in a tavern in Wegate.
 The table is made of Mahogany and constantly says Mahogany.
 -
 - Aku is slain when the party drops dragon turtles on his castle.
 -